spotify/reactochart/README.md

-## WARNING: THIS IS NOT AND WILL NEVER BE PRODUCTION-QUALITY CODE.
-We have decided to deprecate this project in favor of contributing to [Victory](https://github.com/FormidableLabs/victory), and have released this code as "raw idea material" ONLY.
+## WARNING: THIS IS NOT YET PRODUCTION-QUALITY CODE.
+Docs and Tests are still being written.
 Use at your own risk.
-If your project requires composable React charts, we recommend using Victory.
+If your project requires composable React charts, we recommend using [Victory](https://github.com/FormidableLabs/victory).

 # reactochart
 Charting library for React